open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 See [definition][oci-repository-type]

 Pros:
-- No transformation needed for `FluxCD` consumers, e.g. `helm-controller`
+- No transformer needed for `FluxCD`s consumers Helm- and Kustomize-Controller
 - Fits good, if we use an (internal) OCI registry

 Cons: